solangeindaco/weather-dashboard-h6/README.md

 I developed from scratch a Weather Dashboard as part of a homework for a Coding Bootcamp, to learn how to use Third party APIs.
 I learn:
     - how to use Momentjs library to display the dates.
-    - how to
+    - how to use OpenWeatherMap API.
-    - how to.
+    - how to make a request to an API.
     - how to.

 ## Installation